 The amount of enterprise content being created today is staggering.
 There is simply too much data being created too fast.
 And yet, the largest application implementation can often only handle a sliver of the content a company produces.
-Why would you take the risk and go through all the challenges of a massive data migration if the destination can’t hold all the data you’re migrating?
+This problem is not often considered, and should be.

 What is the lifespan of the application you’re migrating into?